William E. Boone: Late career and death

 Boone, as well as most architects during the time, had little work in the years following the Panic of 1893 and effectively retired, putting his focus on matters of the Seattle Chamber of commerce, of which he was a member.
 It appears he only designed several small residences and one commercial building during this time.
 In 1894, he helped instigate the Washington State chapter of the American Institute of Architects (AIA), laying the foundation for the architecture profession in Washington.
 Boone was elected the chapter's first president.
 Over the next several years, he only took on several small projects, collaborating with Edwin Houghton and other architects on residential and industrial improvements, and in 1896 supervised the completion of the Mutual Life Building.
 In 1899, with the economy in full rebound after the Yukon Gold Rush, he formed a new partnership with James Corner, who had formerly worked with Warren Skillings.
 Together they designed numerous large commercial buildings and warehouses that still stand in the Pioneer Square neighborhood.
-Many of these later buildings show a large influence of the Chicago School Style, with minimum ornamentation and facades dominated by large pivoting or picture windows.
+Many of these later buildings show a large influence of the Chicago School Style, with minimum ornamentation and facades dominated by large pivoting or picture windows, a style which Corner would continue to utilize after the dissolution of their partnership.
 One of their biggest projects and one of Boone's last was the stone-clad Seattle High School (later known as Broadway High School) in 1902 and 1903.
 After 1905 Boone reduced his practice activities and by 1910 had retired altogether.
 He died in Seattle in October 1921 at the age of 91.